cpske/ISP/introduction/index.md

 ### Software You Need

-* IDE such as Eclipse, IntelliJ IDEA (PyCharm), NetBeans, or VS Code
+* IDE such as Eclipse (Pydev), IntelliJ (PyCharm), VS Code, NetBeans
 * Python 3.7 or newer
 * Java JDK 8 or 11
 * Good text editor (something better than Notepad).
 IDE is OK, but slow for editing a single file.
+For Windows, Notepad++ is a good, free programming editor.
 * Git command line client.
 Git tool built into your IDE is also useful and requires less typing, but you still need the command line `git`.